kewalaka/terraform-azurerm-avm-ptn-aks-production/README.md

   os\_disk\_size\_gb      = (Optional) The Agent Operating System disk size in GB.
 Changing this forces a new resource to be created.
   tags                 = (Optional) A mapping of tags to assign to the resource.
 At this time there's a bug in the AKS API where Tags for a Node Pool are not stored in the correct case - you [may wish to use Terraform's `ignore_changes` functionality to ignore changes to the casing](https://www.terraform.io/language/meta-arguments/lifecycle#ignore_changess) until this is fixed in the AKS API.
   labels               = (Optional) A map of Kubernetes labels which should be applied to nodes in this Node Pool.
   node\_taints          = (Optional) A list of the taints added to new nodes during node pool create and scale.
+  zones                = (Optional) A list of Availability Zones across which the Node Pool should be spread.
+Changing this forces a new resource to be created.
 }))

 Example input: